-nods yes, I have written a loop before myself and now understand you on a spiritual level ok, hang on, Kan fibrations??
+nods yes, I have written a loop before myself and now understand you on a spiritual level

 What you don't know

 One of the big reasons we talk to users during design is to avoid relying on our own assumptions.
 These triggers point to places in the conversation where we might have a chance to throw out a couple assumptions.